 The Consultant must run a test please by another developer and your Account Manager before anything is formally presented to the client.

 Example Schedule for a 1 day Specification Review

-You want to have all the required work for a spec review done within the allocated time, so it’s important you leave time to implement required changes after you present and before you email the final version through.
+You want to have all the required work for a spec review done within the allocated time, so it’s important you leave time to implement the required changes after you present and before you email the final version.

 9 am: Meet with the client and discuss requirements

 11 am: Start work on the backlog and the PPT or Word Doc

 3 pm: Present to the client and gather feedback for changes